 All gauges have a 52 mm diameter, chrome bezel, black scale with white printing, red pointer, white backlighting, and red indication LED.
 This red indication LED burns when something is wrong with concerned signal.
 Together with this red light an indication on the DIP shows a fault.
 Recommended panel cut-out is 52,5 mm.

 The power supply of the gauges is +12V.
 Not only an additional DC/DC converter should be applied but also a time relais has to be mounted in the relais foot of the power supply cable of the CVSG gauges.
-See chapter 13.12: "Miscellaneous parts" for part number in the parts and the later applied to the control of the parts and the later applied to the control of the parts and the later applied to the control of the parts applied to the later applied to the later
+See chapter 13.13: "Miscellaneous parts" for part number information.